U3A Ipswich and West Moreton

 Our Health and Safety is in Everyone's Hands

 One of the major benefits of the new system is the ability for members to select and register for any class themselves online.
 All members will be able to see the status of classes and make informed decisions on the spot.
-You’ll know if classes are wait-listed, the class size limit, during which terms the classes operate, and each class’s location.
+You’ll know if classes are open, fully subscribed, or on offer at the tutor’s discretion.
+You’ll know during which terms the classes operate, and each class’s location.
+You can also cancel a class you enrolled in, as well as offer apologies for classes you’ll not be able to attend.
+You’ll even receive an email confirming your class enrolment and details.

 You’ll have instant access to all the start dates for every class of every course at every venue – all at the click of a mouse button or tap on your smart device screen!